 In MySQL, we can find a range of Date and Time functions from which we can choose one for accessing the up-to-date date/time value.
-Most of these date and time functions are found synonyms to each one.
-From those, MySQL SYSDATE() function is responsible to provide the current date/time value when executed.
+Most of these date and time functions are found to be synonyms for each one.
+From those, MySQL SYSDATE() function provides the current date/time value when executed.

-However, MySQL SYSDATE() function and MySQL NOW() function results to give the present date/time seems to be similar but they are a bit different in their behaviors.
-MySQL SYSDATE() function returns the strict date and time when it is executed on the server but MySQL NOW() function allows to provide a persistent date and time that signifies the time value at which the query or procedure was initiated to be executed.
+However, MySQL SYSDATE() function and MySQL NOW() function results give the present date/time seem similar, but their behaviors are slightly different.
+MySQL SYSDATE() function returns the strict date and time it is executed on the server.
+Still, the MySQL NOW() function provides a persistent date and time that signifies the time value at which the query or procedure was initiated to be executed.

 The basic simple syntax structure for SYSDATE() function in MySQL is as follows:

-Though it is a function we need not define any parameters for the function.
-But still we can add an optional parameter as ‘fsp’ that is accepted by the function which examines whether the output should contain a fractional part of seconds accuracy that arrays from 0 to 6.
-As
+Though it is a function, we need not define any parameters for the function.
+But we can still add an optional parameter, ‘fsp’, which the function accepts.
+This parameter allows us to specify whether the output should include a fractional part of seconds accuracy ranging from 0 to 6.

 But its format in result output will differ if used in varying contexts.
 Suppose,

-- If the context is a string, the SYSDATE() function returns the existing date in the format – YYYY-MM-DD HH:MM:SS.
+- If the context is a string, the SYSDATE() function returns the current date in the format – YYYY-MM-DD HH:MM:SS.

-- If the context is numeric, the SYSDATE() function returns the existing date in the format – YYYYMMDDHHMMSS.
+- If the context is numeric, the SYSDATE() function returns the current date in the format – YYYYMMDDHHMMSS.

-SYSDATE() function is useful to generate the current date and time and but it has also some caveats to know before we use it as it provides the time value of the execution period.
+SYSDATE() function is helpful to generate the current date and time, but it also has some caveats to know before we use it as it provides the time value of the execution period.

-The difference between these two functions can be demonstrated with the help of example shown below:
+You can observe the difference between these two functions through the example provided below: